webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 <div><img src="resources/webgpu-command-buffer.svg" style="width: 300px;"></div>
 </div>

-Once you create a command buffer, you can *submit* it to be executed
+Once you create a command buffer, you can *submit* it to be executed:

 ```js
 device.queue.submit([commandBuffer]);
 ```

-The diagram above represents the state at some `draw` command in the command buffer.
-Executing the commands will set up the *internal state* and then the *draw* command will tell the GPU to execute a vertex shader (and indirectly a fragment shader).
+The 'simplified diagram of WebGPU setup' shown previously represents the state at a *single* `draw` command in the command buffer.
+Executing the commands will set up the *internal state* and then the `draw` command will tell the GPU to execute a vertex shader (and indirectly a fragment shader).
 The `dispatchWorkgroup` command will tell the GPU to execute a compute shader.

 I hope that gave you some mental image of the state you need to set up.
-Like mentioned above, WebGPU has 2 basic things it can do
+Like mentioned above, WebGPU has 2 basic things it can do:

 1. [Draw triangles/points/lines to textures](#a-drawing-triangles-to-textures)